dejaime/moderator/docs/moderator/src/Scripting.md

 Languages such as `Lua`, `Python`, `JavaScript` (and family) have very straightforward ways to create plugin systems or hot reload code.
 Many of these languages also have wrappers available that allows them to be easily integrated with `C`-compatible codebases.
 This opens a door to a very wide range of language integrations, but usually with relatively high runtime cost for context switching and/or data exchange.

 On the other side of the coin, `C` uses [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) to allow loading of dynamic code.
 In Unix-land that's usually a `.so` file, or a `.dll` on windows.
 This allows us to integrate `C`, `C++` and `Rust` code directly.
 The big advantage in this case is that, differently from the languages mentioned above, this kind of integration has very little extra runtime cost, if any.
-On the downside, this type of integration is highly technical for both sides of the integration: base program development and plugin development.
-There are other downsides to this, but I guess complexity, security and stability covers most of it.
+On the downside, this type is highly technical for both sides of the integration: the host program (game) developer and the plugin (mod) developer.
+There are also other downsides to this, but I guess complexity, security and stability covers most of it.
+If you want the longer version, read on.

 ## Rust in Rust Integration and Security